Are you regularly bumping training to meet customer demand? Here’s why the experts say it’s a bad idea…

 Why?
 The cost to replace employees is more expensive than any training programme.
 The marketplace also learns about companies with a culture of developing their employees and this helps with longer-term recruitment initiatives.

-With thanks to Sangeeta Bhatnagar, SB Global Human Capital Solutions
+Contributed by: Sangeeta Bhatnagar, SB Global Human Capital Solutions

 11. Simply Passing Along Experience Isn’t Enough